danpfister/advent-of-code-2023/README.md

 }
 ```

-Running `python path/to/aoc_downloader.py` creates a directory with the input file and an empty python script inside.
+Running `python path/to/aoc_downloader.py` creates a directory with the input file inside.

 Passing the optional parameter `--day` or `--year` forces the download for a specific date, otherwise it defaults to the current date (The month is always assumed to be December).
+The optional parameter `--py` adds an empty python file to the created directory.

 For example, running

 ```
-python path/to/aoc_downloader.py --day 17 --year 2021
+python path/to/aoc_downloader.py --day 17 --year 2021 --py
 ```

 creates the folder and files as follows: